magaud/ConvexHullV1/README.md

-# Formalization of the (Structurally Recursive) Incremental Algorithm for Convex Hull
+# Formalization of a (Structurally Recursive) Incremental Algorithm for Convex Hull in Coq

 Christophe Brun, Jean-François Dufourd, Nicolas Magaud